techbillies/taprssexp/README.md

 ...that should be it.
 If you have trouble with `planet.rb` or `Jekyll`, fork those repos, make your change, and get a PR back into the mainline.
 This repository should only contain tiny wrapper scripts and configuration.

+## Deploying

+Push to master branch in the repo (built assets not required).
+The [deploy script in server](bin/generate-planet.sh) should pick up the changes, build assets and deploy them in some time.

 ## Troubleshooting